 21st Century Leader Award

-The 21st Century Leader Award was created to recognize the achievements of individuals under the age of 40 who display a serious commitment to furthering the United States’ strategic policy interests in accord with the principles of political realism.
-Through their professional or personal pursuits, they make important contributions to the international dialogue and demonstrate a promising future in the realm of American foreign policy.
+The 21st Century Leader Award was created to recognize the achievements of individuals under the age of 40 who display a serious commitment to furthering the strategic policy interests of the United States.
+Through their professional or personal pursuits, these awardees have made important contributions to the international dialogue and demonstrate a promising future in the realm of American foreign policy.

 Recipients include John Delury, Nathaniel Fick, Joshua Cooper Ramo, Professor Nancy Walbridge Collins, Mr. Abraham Denmark, Ms. Marisa Porges, Ms. Farhana Qazi, Brendan R. McGuire, Esq., Ronan Farrow and Nicholas Thompson.